American Rescue Plan Act of 2021 (ARPA)

 Category 5: Broadband, Water, and Sewer Infrastructure: Make necessary investments in water/sewer infrastructure.
 Make necessary investments to provide unserved or underserved locations with new or expanded broadband access.

 Category 6: Replace Public Sector Revenue Loss: Provide government services to the extent of the reduction in revenue due to the public health emergency.

 More information from the U.S. Department of Treasury can be found here:

 Coronavirus State and Local Fiscal Recovery Funds | U.S. Department of the Treasury

-To submit a proposal and upload documentation please complete the Online ARPA Fund Proposal.
+- To submit a proposal and upload supporting documentation online use the Online ARPA Fund Proposal.

 - Or you may download the fillable proposal form: ADM-0007-Van Buren County ARPA Fund Use Proposal (PDF).